malchata/yall.js/README.md

 **default:** `"lazy-bg-loaded"`<br>
 When yall.js finds elements using the class specified by `lazyBackgroundClass`, it will remove that class and put this one in its place.
 This will be the class you use in your CSS to bring in your background image when the affected element is scrolled into the viewport.

-### `idleLoadTimeout`

-**default:** `200`<br>
-In environments where `requestIdleCallback` is available, this option sets a deadline in milliseconds to kick off lazy loading for elements.
-If this is set to `0`, `requestIdleCallback` is never called, and lazy loading for elements will begin immediately once they're in the viewport.

 ### `threshold`

 **default:** `200`<br>